dgleich/more-graphs/FEC-graphs/readme.md

 The data used here is available from [https://www.fec.gov/data/browse-data/?tab=bulk-data](https://www.fec.gov/data/browse-data/?tab=bulk-data).
 In particular we used "Any transaction from one committee to another" (these are the 'oth' files) and "Contributions from committees to candidates & independent expenditures" (these are the 'pas' files).
 Note that the 'pas' files are actually a subset of the interactions of the 'oth' files.
 Also note that to retrieve the name of the committees see the "Committee master" data in the above website.
 More details about the data can also be found there as well.

 The data is downloaded and unzipped into a common directory from which the `main.py` file in run in that directory.
 Note that this data does not include "soft money" transactions.
+Data for committee names are retrieved from [https://www.fec.gov/data/committees/](https://www.fec.gov/data/committees/)

 # Files
 * oth**.labels files